 As described in Understanding Traffic Flow with Barracuda WAF-as-a-Service, application traffic flows from your users, through a Barracuda Cloud Scrubbing Center, to your application servers.
 To minimize latency and maximize performance, it is best to deploy WAF-as-a-Service protection as close to your back-end servers as possible.

-Barracuda's partnership with Microsoft Azure enables you to deploy your WAF-as-a-Service protection in most Azure locations.
+Barracuda Networks' partnership with Microsoft Azure enables deployment of your Barracuda WAF-as-a-Service protection in most Azure locations.
 Visit the official Microsoft page for global Azure locations.

-- If you have specific data residency requirements, select only regions that are within the country/countries that meet your data residency requirements.
+If you have specific data residency requirements, select only regions that are within the country/countries that meet your data residency requirements.
 Otherwise, select the location closest to your application servers.
 Note that selecting a specific country, such as a UK location, will guarantee that data stays within that country.

-If you do not select the North America and West Europe, you must also select a backup location, to be used if the primary location fails or requires maintenance.
+You must also select a backup location to be used if the primary location fails or requires maintenance.
 Select the second-closest location to your application servers.
 Be sure to follow data residency requirements, as described above, if they apply to your organization.

 Barracuda Networks might release new components in beta form, before their formal release.
 You can use and experiment with these beta features within a beta location, not in production.
 Then when the feature moves from beta to formal release, you will be ready to use it in your production environment.
 Consider creating a copy of your application so you can see how the new features work with your specific application needs.

 - Create a new application.

 Consider creating a new application that is a copy of an existing application and naming it something like myApplication-demo so you can recognize it and distinguish it from the original.